mozilla/webxr-api/WebXR API.md

 A Hololens could expose a single passthrough display.

-### Todo

-- calibration
+- How do we support calibration?
-- orientation reset
+- How do we support orientation reset?
-- what to do about area description files?
+- What should we do about area description files?

 ## XRSession